Mikaela Stoor lives in Sörfjärden outside Gnarp in Hälsingland. There, Storm Johannes has knocked down trees onto houses and cars.

 At least 40,000 subscribers were without electricity on Sunday morning.
 Kalle Frid, 77, in Trönödal in Söderhamn municipality has been without power for a day.

-However, the power outage creates problems because it is not possible to use mobile phones.
+However, the power outage creates problems because it is not possible to use the mobile phone.

 The nearest mast is down.
-So sometimes we have contact with someone further away.
-And then we can get a message.
+So sometimes we have contact with someone further away, and then we can get a message.
 It's a bit annoying that text messages don't get through.
-We didn't even get the VMA.
+We didn't even get the VMA, says Kalle Frid.

 “Among the worst”

-Åsa Lundberg, 61, from Enviken in northern Dalarna was also affected by the storm.
-The strong winds blew the window on her balcony in.
+Åsa Lundberg, 61, from Enviken in Dalarna was also affected by the storm.
+The strong winds blew the balcony window in.

 "It's probably among the worst storms I've ever experienced," she says the next day.

-I live right by the lake and the wind was blowing straight in from there.
-I just got there right away and the wind pushed the entire window in.
+I live right by the lake and it blew straight in from there.
+It just came straight in and the wind pushed the whole window in.

-She describes the surrounding forests as "a complete mess" with lots of fallen trees on the surrounding land.
+She describes the surrounding forests as "a total mess" with lots of fallen trees on the surrounding land.

 At the same time, she notes that neighbors and acquaintances have come together and helped each other.